GLOBAL MARKETS-Brexit deal anticipation fuels stocks and sterling

 Mizuho analysts dubbed it the "mistletoe effect", whereby anticipation of a trade accord meant that "despite being subject to the approval of PM Johnson and EU governments the outline deal was enough" to stoke a rally in markets.

 Sterling added another 0.6% to $1.3586 GBP=D3, close to its highest level in two years.
-Still, the pound's 5% rally since early November means much of the Brexit relief has been priced in to the currency, analysts say.
+Still, analysts say the pound's 5% rally since early November means much of the Brexit relief has been priced in to the currency.

+"What was billed as an oven ready deal has taken a nearly a year to defrost, but the fact it now seems so much more palatable for both sides is providing some much needed Christmas cheer for investors," said Susannah Streeter, senior investment and markets analyst at Hargreaves Lansdown.

 Wall Street ended mostly higher on Wednesday and futures pointed to a stronger open Esc1 later on Thursday.

-A raft of mixed U.S. economic data showed lower jobless claims and an uptick in new orders for durable goods, but also a pullback in consumer spending, falling personal income and fading sentiment as the holiday shopping season nears its end amid a resurgent pandemic.
+A raft of mixed U.S. economic data this week has showed lower jobless claims and an uptick in new orders for durable goods, but also a pullback in consumer spending, falling personal income and fading sentiment as the holiday shopping season nears its end amid a resurgent COVID-19 pandemic.

+Investors appear undeterred from buying stocks and are looking on the bright side.

 "The swift recovery during the third quarter in the Western hemisphere and the ongoing expansion in Asia, where a second infection wave has mostly been avoided, serve as a template for the near future."